Skip to main content

 Why audit Active Directory?

-When done properly, Active Directory audits can help you improve security, promptly identify and respond to threats, and maintain smooth IT operations.
-There are three main goals of AD audits:
+When conducted properly, Active Directory audits can help you improve security, promptly identify and respond to threats, and maintain smooth IT operations.

-Auditing Active Directory helps businesses reduce security risks, such as:
+Auditing Active Directory can help your organization reduce security risks, such as:

 • Directly assigned permissions that attackers can exploit to gain access to network resources.